Pseudo-LiDAR++: Accurate Depth for 3D Object Detection in Autonomous Driving: Experiments

 We refer to our combined method (\SDN{} and \GDC{}) for 3D object detection as \PL{}++ (PL++ in short).
 To analyze the contribution of each component, we evaluate \SDN{} and \GDC{} independently and jointly across several settings.
 For \GDC we set $k=10$ and consider adding signal from a (simulated) 4-beam LiDAR, unless stated otherwise.

-\textbf{Dataset, Metrics, and Baselines.} We evaluate on the KITTI dataset~\cite{geiger2013vision,geiger2012we}, which contains 7,481 and 7,518 images for training and testing.
-We follow~\cite{chen20153d} to separate the 7,481 images into 3,712 for training and 3,769 validation.
-For each (left) image, KITTI provides the corresponding right image, the 64-beam Velodyne LiDAR point cloud, and the camera calibration matrices.
+\textbf{Dataset, Metrics, and Baselines.} We evaluate on the KITTI dataset~\citep{geiger2013vision,geiger2012we}, which contains 7,481 and 7,518 images for training and testing.
+We follow~\citep{chen20153d} to separate the 7,481 images into 3,712 for training and 3,769 validation.
+For each (left) image, KITTI provides the corresponding right image, the 64-beam Velodyne LiDAR point cloud, the camera calibration matrices, and the bounding boxes.
 We focus on 3D object detection and bird's-eye-view (BEV) localization and report results on the \emph{validation set}.
-Specifically, we focus on the ``car'' category, following~\cite{chen2017multi, xu2018pointfusion}.
+Specifically, we focus on the ``car'' category, following~\cite{chen2017multi} and~\cite{xu2018pointfusion}.
 We report average precision (AP) with IoU (Intersection over Union) thresholds at 0.5 and 0.7.
 We denote AP for the 3D and BEV tasks by \AP and \APBEV.
-KITTI divides each category into easy, moderate, and hard cases, according to the 2D box height and occlusion/truncation level.
-We compare to four stereo-based detectors: \PL~(PL in short)~\cite{pseudoLiDAR}, \DOP~\cite{chen20153d}, \SRCNN\cite{li2019stereo}, and \MLFstereo~\cite{xu2018multi}.
+KITTI defines the easy, moderate, and hard settings, in which objects with 2D box heights smaller than or occlusion/truncation levels larger than certain thresholds are disregarded.
+We compare to four stereo-based detectors: \PL~(PL in short)~\citep{pseudoLiDAR}, \DOP~\citep{chen20153d}, \SRCNN\citep{li2019stereo}, and \MLFstereo~\citep{xu2018multi}.

-\textbf{Stereo depth network (\SDN).} We use \PSMNet~\cite{chang2018pyramid} as the backbone for our stereo depth estimation network (\SDN).
-We follow~\cite{pseudoLiDAR} to pre-train \SDN{} on the synthetic Scene Flow dataset~\cite{mayer2016large} and fine-tune it on the 3,712 training images of KITTI.
-We obtain depth ground truth of these images by projecting the corresponding LiDAR points onto images.
+\textbf{Stereo depth network (\SDN).} We use \PSMNet~\citep{chang2018pyramid} as the backbone for our stereo depth estimation network (\SDN).
+We follow~\cite{pseudoLiDAR} to pre-train \SDN{} on the synthetic Scene Flow dataset~\citep{mayer2016large} and fine-tune it on the 3,712 training images of KITTI.
+We obtain the depth ground truth by projecting the corresponding LiDAR points onto images.
 We also train a \PSMNet in the same way for comparison, which minimizes disparity error.